Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 \subsection{Experimental Setup}

-\myparagraph{Query Pairs} We manually extracted query pairs from textbooks and benchmarks, which we refer to as \emph{T\&B problems}.
-Thus, these problems are community-authored.
-The textbook problems\footnote{From (1)~``Foundations of Databases'' by Abiteboul, Hull, and Vianu~\cite{ahv-book}, (2)~the online textbook ``Database Theory'' by Arenas, Barcel\'o, Libkin, Martens, and Pieris \cite{ArenasEtAl_DBT-Book} (version from 2022-08-19), (3) the booklet ``Answering Queries using Views'' by Afrati, Chirkova, and Jagadish \cite{10.5555/3360153}, (4)~lecture material by Koch taught at Saarland University in 2006 (shared in personal communication) and (5)~lecture material by Schweikardt~\cite{schweikardt_lecture_2023}.} include the example from Sec.~\ref{sec:prelims_qc}.
+\myparagraph{Query Pairs} We manually extracted query pairs from textbooks and benchmarks.
+Thus, these ``\emph{T\&B problems}'' are community-authored.
+The textbook problems\footnote{From (1)~``Foundations of Databases'' by Abiteboul, Hull, and Vianu~\cite{ahv-book}, (2)~the online textbook ``Database Theory'' by Arenas, Barcel\'o, Libkin, Martens, and Pieris \cite{ArenasEtAl_DBT-Book} (version from 2022-08-19), (3) the booklet ``Answering Queries using Views'' by Afrati, Chirkova, and Jagadish \cite{10.5555/3360153}, (4)~lecture material by Koch taught at Saarland University in 2006 (shared in personal communication), and (5)~lecture material by Schweikardt~\cite{schweikardt_lecture_2023}.} include the example from Sec.~\ref{sec:prelims_qc}.
 We harvested various query equivalence or query containment benchmarks~\cite{uwdbcosette,idni-tml,jena-sparql,sparql-qc-paper, sparql-qc}.
 Conjunctive SQL and SPARQL queries were manually converted to tableau form.

 Figure~\ref{fig:tb_total} states the numbers of query pairs by their ground truth w.r.t.\ \QCP\ (positive/P or negative/N, derived manually).
 This includes problems that may later be identified as trivial.
-Figure~\ref{fig:tb_nontrivial} states the subsets of non-trivial problems that are evaluated in the quantum stage, via annealing (for a polynomial degree of up to~2) and QAOA (for any degree, with maximum occurring degree~4).
+Figure~\ref{fig:tb_nontrivial} states the subsets of non-trivial problems that are evaluated in the quantum stage, via annealing (for a polynomial of degree up to~2) and QAOA (for any degree, with maximum occurring degree~4).
 The former are included in the latter.
-We state the original number of problems, as well as the number reduced by simplification.
+We state the original number of problems, as well as the reduced number, after simplification.